Council of Trent: First period

+Second period

 Reopened at Trent on 1 May 1551 by the convocation of Pope Julius III (1550–1555), it was broken up by the sudden victory of Maurice, Elector of Saxony over Emperor Charles V and his march into surrounding state of Tirol on 28 April 1552.
 There was no hope of reassembling the council while the very anti-Protestant Paul IV was Pope.
-The council was reconvened by Pope Pius IV (1559–1565) for the last time, meeting from 18 January 1562 at Santa Maria Maggiore, and continued until its final adjournment on 4 December 1563.
-It closed with a series of ritual acclamations honouring the reigning Pope, the Popes who had convoked the Council, the emperor and the kings who had supported it, the papal legates, the cardinals, the ambassadors present, and the bishops, followed by acclamations of acceptance of the faith of the Council and its decrees, and of anathema for all heretics.

-The history of the council is thus divided into three distinct periods: 1545–1549, 1551–1552 and 1562–1563.
 During the second period, the Protestants present asked for a renewed discussion on points already defined and for bishops to be released from their oaths of allegiance to the Pope.
 When the last period began, all intentions of conciliating the Protestants was gone and the Jesuits had become a strong force.
 This last period was begun especially as an attempt to prevent the formation of a general council including Protestants, as had been demanded by some in France.